 A senior course designed to permit students to receive credit for independent study under the guidance of a faculty member.
-Students are expected to apply the knowledge and experience gained to develop a deeper understanding of a specific field, demonstrated by written and oral presentation to the Department faculty.
+Students wishing to enrol in this course should discuss their proposed area of study with the Department Coordinator who will, in consultation with the appropriate faculty member, decide if the student has permission to enrol in the course.
 Prerequisite: Consent of the Department.